 + Coalition Members

-This is a coalition of thirteen partner organizations, and each has agreed to work together around the intersections of common justice issues and shared values.
+This is a coalition of fourteen partner organizations, and each has agreed to work together around the intersections of common justice issues and shared values.
 Our partners are:

 - Black Methodists for Church Renewal